Frequently Asked Questions (FAQ's)

 1. How is the consultation delivered?

-The consultation can be done in-person (Winnipeg only) or via Zoom (clients inside and outside Canada).
+The consultation is done via Zoom (clients inside and outside Canada).

 2. What can I do to get ready for my consultation?

-Before your consultation, you will receive the consultation contract as well as a questionnaire that must be completed at least 24 hours before your consultation.
+Previous your consultation, you will receive the consultation agreement as well as a questionnaire that must be completed and send back together with all of your inquiries at least 24 hours prior to our meeting,

 - Ensure your microphone and speakers or headphones are working properly;

 - Install Zoom, if you don’t have it on your device:https://zoom.us/download;